Natalee777/Documentation-Test-Task-nobl9/README.md

 # How to fork, clone & push your changes using git command line on a Mac.
 ## GitHub login
-Sign in to your [GitHub](https://github.com/login)Account:
+Sign in to your [GitHub](https://github.com/login) Account.

-If you’ve never used GitHub before, get a GitHub Account.
+If you’ve never used GitHub before, get a [GitHub](https://github.com) Account.

 Copy and Paste public repository URL into your Browser.